Current Conditions

 Well, today was another goregous day; it's too bad I had to spend most of it doing homework.
 Just a few minutes ago, I noticed a neat looking mackerel sky in the west.
 In addition, I noticed that the cloud layer seemed to be stratified into verticle slits.
 This could suggest some sheering in the atmosphere.
 Interestingly enough, Eau Claire is currently situated between a warm front and a cold front, which could explain the acloud pattern.
 It's quite possible that it could rain soon.

-How to read this map Severe Weather Outlook Free Content National Forecast Free Content
+How to read this map Severe Weather Outlook National Forecast

 Tuesday, March 13, 2012